 Purple Look Play

 Purple Look Play was formed in the Spring of 2015 by it's founder: Jay Banwell, and that would be me.
 The Purple Look Play trademark was filed with United States Patent and Trademark Office in the summer of 2015.
 It is important to note that Purple Look Play as a name is a concept and is under auspices of W. Jay Banwell Music LLC.
 The responsibility falls on me to make Purple Look Play happen.
 I write music, play instruments, perform vocals and seek help through contracting fellow musicians, engineers and staff to make contributions.
-Purple Look Play is not a band or group of permanent members currently playing together live, however, chances are very good that musician's who helped record The Mating Dance Project, will also contribute to the current project: At My Place.
+Purple Look Play is not a band or group of permanent members currently playing together live.
+A number of musician's who helped record The Mating Dance Project also contributed to most recent project: At My Place.
 Never say 'never' as far as live performances go, but I have no way to put a gauge on that possibility at this time.

 Purple Look Play is named as such for a reason.
 Purple is an important color representative of ambition, independence and creativity.
 I am influenced by a wide range of musical genre: music from the 50s, 60s, 70s, 80s, Motown, Rhythm and Blues, Rock, Punk, Pop, Synth.....and Country.
 In the future it will become obvious each Purple Look Play project has a different flavor; Purple Look Play will not be constrained by style boundaries often dictated by a record companies.
 Look is that 'lens' I use when writing and recording music; I have a way I view the world and I put a personal stamp on music recorded by Purple Look Play.
 Last and not least is the term Play.
 I credit my sister for that word, but in fact that is really what we do in Purple Look Play.
 A vital part of making music is playing instruments and singing, but playing also encompasses having fun, and that, is the main reason I make music.